SumiSastri/react-basics-to-hooks/README.md

 - [Progressive-Web-Apps-Videorama]([https://github.com/SumiSastri/react-basics-to-hooks/tree/master/progressive-web-apps/videorama])
   In the subfolder Videorama is a fully deployed app on Netifly, following a Linked-In course.
 This course has also been used to adapt the Breaking-Bad project and turn it into a PWA.

-#### Project access

-**Install dependencies**

-npm install -y

-**Run React apps**

-npm run start

-Access project scripts - debugging if you have incompatibility issues with es-lint/

-1. Check if node_modules/eslint is outside your project directory - npm has issues with package hoisting - Try running npm ls eslint in your project folder to see where it is - This will tell you which other package (apart from the expected react-scripts) installed eslint.

--The files in these folders are outside the project directory you can

-1. Delete package-lock.json
-2. Delete node modules
-3. Remove es-lint from dependencies/ dev-dependencies
-4. run `npm install -y`
-5. You can also try `npm uninstall eslint` and then `npm run start`

-Note: If nothing else helps, add SKIP_PREFLIGHT_CHECK=true to an .env file in your project. **I have chosen this option as I am not using this folder to deploy or run a production build.**
-That would permanently disable this preflight check in case you want to proceed anyway.

 #### RESOURCES